Hawker Hurricane variants: Comparative aircraft

 Lower down the situation was a little more even.
 The Merlin engine gave more power at low altitude than the Daimler-Benz DB 601 (DB601A-1) used in the Bf 109, on account of a different supercharger design.
 The DB601A-1 did not start to outperform the Merlin III and XII until above 15,000 ft.
-The Merlin's only major drawback was a tendency to cut out during negative-g manoeuvres and inverted flight, on account of fuel starvation from the carburettor.
+The Merlin's only serious drawback was a tendency to cut out during negative-g manoeuvres and inverted flight, on account of fuel starvation from the carburettor.
 This was temporarily fixed with "Miss Shilling's orifice", a simple modification.
 A direct-injection carburettor later solved the problem and eventually, some versions of the Merlin used direct fuel injection.

 When attacking Luftwaffe bombers, it was discovered that the Hurricane's fuel tanks were vulnerable to defensive machine gun fire.
-The greatest hazard was with the unprotected gravity-feed fuel tank in front of the cockpit which could rupture when hit, allowing a jet of flame to penetrate the cockpit through the instrument panel, causing serious burn injuries to the pilot.
+The greatest hazard was with the unprotected gravity-feed fuel tank in front of the cockpit which could rupture when hit, allowing a jet of flame to penetrate the cockpit through the instrument panel, causing serious burns to the pilot.
 The wooden and fabric rear fuselage was also far more likely to catch fire than the metal fuselages of its contemporaries.
 This issue was of such concern to Air Vice Marshal Hugh Dowding that he had Hawker retrofit the fuselage tanks of Hurricanes with a fire-resistant material called "Linatex" as a matter of priority.
 The wing tanks had already been fitted with a covering of this sealant, but the fuselage tank was considered to be too small a target.
 Hurricanes were soon being modified at the rate of 75 per month.
 In one month of combat, 10 July 1940 to 11 August, defensive fire from bombers hit 25 Hurricanes and 25 Spitfires; as a result, 11 Hurricanes were shot down compared to two Spitfires.